luis-telesforo/Luis-Alberto-Portfolio/README.md

 * If we want to find the best model out of 1000 different models using a 5-fold cross validation we need to train 5000 models.
 Using a hypothesis test we only require to train 1000 models.
 Thus, we decrease computational costs by 80%.

 # [Project 4: Análisis descriptivo de inmuebles en Bogotá](https://github.com/luis-telesforo/DS_project4)
-* Como parte del curso[inmersión datos](https://www.aluracursos.com/inmersion-datos/) ofrecido por Alura Latam, realizamos un breve análisis descriptivo de una base de datos de inmuebles en Bogotá.
+* Como parte del curso [inmersión datos](https://www.aluracursos.com/inmersion-datos/) ofrecido por Alura Latam, realizamos un breve análisis descriptivo de una base de datos de inmuebles en Bogotá.

 # [Project 5: Is any dataset adequate to train a machine learning model](https://github.com/luis-telesforo/DS_project5)
 * This project was created in collaboration with the data scientist [Sebastián Martínez](https://sebastian-mr.github.io/)
 * We explore a dataset of [UBER fares](https://www.kaggle.com/datasets/yasserh/uber-fares-dataset) retrieved from Kaggle.
 * Using Pearson correlation and Mutual Information we determine that this dataset is not enough to predict the fare amount of an UBER trip.
-Thus this task needs more information if we want to solve it using machine learning.
+Thus, this task needs more information if we want to solve it using machine learning.